Skip to Main Content

 82% of organizations use GivingTuesday to try something new.

 Takeaway: Try something new!
-GivingTuesday is a one-day event where donors are actively seeking ways to support the organization and causes they love.
-The short timeframe and donors’ motivation to give means it’s a perfect time to experiment with new tools or tactics.
+GivingTuesday is a one-day event where donors actively seek ways to support the organizations and causes they love, which makes it the perfect time to experiment with new tools or tactics.
 If you don’t see the results you want, you can try something new next year.
 And, if your new strategy is a success, you’re perfectly positioned to apply it to your year-end fundraising campaign.

 84% of those aware of GivingTuesday report that the movement inspired them to give more.